A Sparrow On Galtymore

 28 November Tuesday

 We walked up the small road past Tommie’s and met Michael at Middlequarter.
 He thought we were walking toward the waterfall and he warned us that it was wickedly muddy and slippery up there right now.
 We knew that to be true so we said we would wait for another day to do that walk.
 He told us that Rose’s mother MaryAnn swore that the waterfall was a Tried and Proven cure for alcoholics.
 If any man went and stood up under the rushing water at The Gash he would be cured of his drinking addiction.
 She used to tell this to anyone who would listen as she stood behind the bar serving drinks.
-After a bit of laughing at this, Michael said goodbye.
+After a bit of laughing, Michael said goodbye.
 He was on his way to the stream just below to rinse off his Wellington boots.
 He had been with his cows and he had muck and hay and mud coated almost to the top of the boots.
-He did not want to sit into his car with all of that still on his boots.
+He said he did not want to sit into his car with all of that still on his boots.